luvnft/linordinals/README.md

 ## Features

-- **Upload Ordinals**: Users can upload text and images as ordinals to the Polkadot blockchain.
+- **Ordinal Generator**: Users can create ordinal tokens to Liena Bloackchain.
-- **View Ordinals**: Users can retrieve and view uploaded ordinals using the associated transaction ID.
+- **Ordinals Marketplace**: Users can buy and sell ordinals on the marketplace.

 ## Installation